ovh/docs/pages/cloud/public-cloud/create_image_from_existing_image_with_packer/guide.en-gb.md

 ### Install Packer

-Packer can be downloaded from [here](https://www.packer.io/downloads.html) and you'll need to `unzip` it.
+Packer can be downloaded from the official website (curently [here](https://www.packer.io/downloads.html) ) and you'll need to `unzip` it.

 For Linux 64bits